St. Andrews Church Chale. Ghosts of the Isle of Wight, with Margo Williams

 Both sides of the coin recovered on Charlotte's insistence, Chale cliffs.

-We dug down into the ground several inches deep and unearthed a coin.
+WE DUG down into the ground several inches deep and unearthed a coin.
 Walter scraped it clean of soil to reveal a King George III penny dated 1806.

 The ghost spoke again to scold our efforts and offer some advice.